Last updated: 19th February 2018

-Quite how the project morphed into its current form is beyond my own comprehension, suffice to say once it started rolling it has kept on rolling and the rest is history, as the saying goes.
+Quite how the project morphed into its current form remains beyond my own comprehension, suffice to say once it started rolling it has kept on rolling and the rest is history, as the saying goes.

 Since it’s inception (Brrrrraaaaaaaaaaaaaaaaahmmmmmm) #RealTimeChem has been featured in Chemistry & Engineering News and a number of times in Nature Chemistry’s blog roll (here, here and here).
-The project has probably been best described by @carmendrahl, formerly of C&EN, as “a virtual watercooler” that enables chemists to swap stories, start discussions on journal papers or laboratory techniques and generally geek out over pictures of obscure pieces of glassware, vibrantly coloured compounds or pretty crystals.
+The project has probably been best described by @carmendrahl, now back at C&EN, as “a virtual watercooler” that enables chemists to swap stories, start discussions on journal papers or laboratory techniques and generally geek out over pictures of obscure pieces of glassware, vibrantly coloured compounds or pretty crystals.
 The sky is the limit (well you CAN go into space if you want to, but that’s just showing off).

 What is #RealTimeChem Week?

 #RealTimeChem Week is an annual weeklong event for #RealTimeChem, it’s aim is to encourage as many chemists in the Twitterverse to join in and tweet about their chemistry (as well as discussing other peoples) as possible.
-This year was the fifth annual #RealTimeChem Week – you can find various unkempt pages on the blog with information about year’s gone by.
+Last year was the fifth annual #RealTimeChem Week – you can find various unkempt pages on the blog with information about year’s gone by.

 Further information on #RealTimeChem Week 2017 prize winners and highlights of the week can be found at:

 - Cook off winners: https://wp.me/p2z2FX-wi

 Can I help to promote/support #RealTimeChem & #RealTimeChem Week 2018?